-We’re all living in what can be stressful times, as we’re now in a second lockdown in England.
+We’re all living in what can be stressful times, as we’re now in a third lockdown.

 For many of us we can’t see family and friends in person and you maybe worried about your health or your family’s health.

 While low-level stress can help keep up motivated to achieve things in our daily life, too much stress can affect our mood, body and relationships (1).